framedsc/Sitesource/markdown/GameGuides/enshrouded.md

   Numpad 6 to move cam right
   Numpad 9 to move cam up
   Numpad 7 to move cam down

-  Currently there is no controller support, though it is planned for the future.
-For now, You must use a mouse to look around.

 * **F3** will enable FOV control.
 You can leave this on.
   Numpad + to increase FOV